 Maison de Victor Hugo

 French writer Victor Hugo lived in the Marais for 16 years.
 Today, you can visit his former residence, now a city museum where you can get a glimpse into the novelist’s life.
-The museum is located at 6 Place des Vosges, and opens from Tuesday to Sunday.
+The museum is located at 6 Place des Vosges and is open from Tuesday to Sunday.

 Gallery Hopping

-The top contemporary art galleries in Le Marais include: Galerie Perrotin (3 spaces), Galerie Thaddaeus Ropac, Galerie Daniel Templon, Galerie Xippas, Almine Rech Gallery, and Marian Goodman Gallery.
+Le Marais is known for its abundance of contemporary art galleries.
+Many of the best art galleries in Paris are found in Le Marais.
+The top art galleries in Le Marais include Galerie Perrotin (3 spaces), Galerie Thaddaeus Ropac, Galerie Daniel Templon, Galerie Xippas, Almine Rech Gallery, and Marian Goodman Gallery.

 Le Marais Museums